Most, if not all of us, have been to some kind of rock concert at some time in our life.

 Beginning With Band Lighting Isn’t Easy:

-The quickest and most effective way to have a great lighting show is the first learn how to use lighting well.
+The quickest and most effective way to have a great lighting show is to first learn how to use lighting well.

 Start Here: What Makes Band Lighting Different?